 Recommended warm-up plan

-The table below displays the daily volumes you should consider when planning your warm-up.
+The following table displays the daily volumes you should consider when planning your warm-up.
 You must manually implement the warm-up plan.

 Points to note during IP warm-up